jxnblk/blog/src/posts/progressive-documentation.md

 ## Choose the right tool for the job

 Tools like mdx-go make it easy to try things out without a lot of setup or getting locked into proprietary APIs.
-Every team is different and has different needs, but I hope mdx-go is helpful for some.
+Every team is different and has different needs, but I hope mdx-go is helpful addition to your development toolkit.

 To learn more [see the mdx-go docs][mdx-go].

+---

 ## Further Reading

 - [Initial MDX Proposal on Spectrum.chat][mdx-spectrum]
-- [MDX docs][MDX]
+- [mdxjs.com][MDX]
 - [What is MDX](http://youtu.be/d2sQiI5NFAM?a) by Kent C. Dodds
 - [x0: Making React Component Development Stupid Simple](https://compositor.io/blog/x0-making-react-component-development-stupid-simple/)
 - [Defining Component APIs in React](http://jxnblk.com/writing/posts/defining-component-apis-in-react/)